Thailand for Visitors

 Chedi atop the artificial mound.

 Atop one end of the mound is the temple's chedi, reachable by a short stairway to the left of the tunnel entrances.
 The main "bell" section of the pagoda is mostly covered in thick vines, giving a strong sense of decay even though the structure of the pagoda appears sound.
 When I was here in early October 2002, it appeared that the chedi had been opened and the relic inside removed.
-A curious little ad-hoc alter had been set up on the base of the pagoda right in front of the rough opening in the brick work.
-The alter consisted of many tiny Buddha images as well as other offerings, apparently left by many people.
+A curious little ad-hoc altar had been set up on the base of the pagoda right in front of the rough opening in the brick work.
+The altar consisted of many tiny Buddha images as well as other offerings, apparently left by many people.
 By August 2007, the pagoda had been restored and most of the vines removed.

 A trail leads from the chedi across the roof of the mound and down the other side.
 Just beyond the far edge of the mound is a rather ghastly, very emaciated seated Buddha image.
 This style of Buddha image was in style for a short time hundreds of years ago, but today there are very few examples of it still in existence.